 URN is an acronym for uniform resource name.
 There are may "unique identifier" schemes in the world, for example, ISBNs (globally unique for books), social security numbers (unique within a country), customer numbers (unique within a company's customers database) and telephone numbers.
 Each "unique identifier" scheme has its own notation.
 A URN is a wrapper for different "unique identifier" schemes.
-The syntax of a URN is "urn:<scheme-name>:<unique-identifier>".
+The syntax of a URN is "urn:<scheme-name>:<unique-identifier".
 A URN uniquely identifies a resource, such as a book, person or piece of equipment.
 By itself, a URN does not specify the location of the resource.
 Instead, it is assumed that a registry provides a mapping from a resource's URN to its location.
 The URN specification does not state what form a registry takes, but it might be a database, a server application, a wall chart or anything else that is convenient.
-Some hypothetical examples of URNs are "urn:employee:08765245", "urn:customer:uk:3458:hul8" and "urn:foo:0000-0000-9E59-0000-5E-2".
-The <scheme-name> ("employee", "customer" and "foo" in these examples) part of a URN implicitly defines how to parse and interpret the <unique-
+Some hypothetical examples of URNs are "urn:employee:08765245", "urn:customer:uk:3458:hul8" and

 "urn:foo:0000-0000-9E59-0000-5E-2".
-The <scheme-name> ("employee", "customer" and "foo" in these examples) part of a URN implicitly defines how to parse and interpret the <unique-identifier> that follows it.
-An arbitrary URN is meaningless unless: (I) you know the semantics implied by the <scheme-name>, and (2) you have access to the registry appropriate for the <scheme-name>.
+The <scheme-name> ("employee", "customer" and "foo" in these examples) part of a URN implicitly defines how to parse and interpret the <uniqueidentifier> that follows it.
+An arbitrary URN is meaningless unless: (1) you know the semantics implied by the <scheme-name>, and (2) you have access to the registry appropriate for the <scheme-name>.
 A registry does not have to be public or globally accessible.
 For example, "urn:employee:08765245" might be meaningful only within a specific company.